wildsonbbl/gnnepcsaft_mcp_server/README.md

 ## What is GNNEPCSAFT MCP Server?

 GNNEPCSAFT MCP Server is an implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) for [GNNePCSAFT](https://github.com/wildsonbbl/gnnepcsaft) tools.
 It enables seamless communication and context management between large language models (LLMs) and clients for advanced thermodynamic calculations.
-GNNePCSAFT leverages Graph Neural Networks (GNNs) to estimate [ePC-SAFT](https://en.wikipedia.org/wiki/PC-SAFT) parameters, allowing property predictions such as density and vapor pressure for any molecule, even without experimental data.
+GNNePCSAFT leverages Graph Neural Networks (GNNs) to estimate [PC-SAFT](https://en.wikipedia.org/wiki/PC-SAFT) parameters, allowing property predictions such as density and vapor pressure for any molecule, even without experimental data.
 [FeOS](https://github.com/feos-org/feos) is used for PC-SAFT calculations.

 ---

 ## Key Features

-- **Estimate ePC-SAFT parameters** using GNNs
+- **Estimate PC-SAFT parameters** using GNNs
 - **Calculate density, vapor pressure, enthalpy of vaporization, critical points, and others**
 - **Support for pure components and mixtures**
 - **Automatic data collection from PubChem** for any molecule